blockchain-lab-um/ssi-snap-docs/docs/ssi-snap/design.md

 - Huge developer community with plenty of already established frameworks, including various SSI & DID frameworks and battle-tested did:ethr method,
 - DID Documents do not need to be changed often (or even never in some cases); hence gas fees do not present such a huge problem

+## Digital Signatures

+Digital signatures apply to both VCs and VPs, but in most cases, they are signed by different actors in the SSI lifecycle.
+Thus we can approach them in a slightly different way.

+### Verifiable Credentials (VCs)

+At the moment, SSI Snap supports only storing of VCs.
+They can contain different proof types, such as JSON-LD and JWT.
+There are also no limitations to signature algorithms since VCs are often signed on the backend systems of the issuers, where any software library can be used.
+Several algorithms and cryptographic primitives are supported, such as secp256k and Ed25519.

+### Verifiable Presentations (VPs)

+On the other hand, VPs are signed by holders using their wallets, which is the role of SSI Snap.
+MetaMask cryptographic and signing capabilities are used for digitally signing VPs; thus, digital signatures are limited to cryptographic primitives and formats supported in the Ethereum ecosystem.
+Therefore VPs contain signatures in type [Ethereum EIP712 Signature 2021](https://w3c-ccg.github.io/ethereum-eip712-signature-2021-spec/).

 ## SSI Framework

 To make DIDs functional a framework is needed.
 SSI Snap uses **[Veramo framework](https://veramo.io/)** inside the SSI Snap to handle most work related to DIDs, VCs, and VPs.
 Veramo is a performant and modular API for Verifiable Data and SSI.
 Essentially it's a client that allows the creation and management of DIDs, VCs, and VPs and makes developers' lives working with them much easier.